Due to the COVID pandemic, all voters are encouraged to vote absentee by mail.

 - The address where the ballot should be mailed

-The deadline to request a ballot by mail is 5:00 p.m. on the Thursday immediately before an election.
+The deadline to request to receive a ballot by mail is 5:00 p.m. on the Thursday immediately before an election.
 The following are the 2021 deadlines:

-To ensure that your ballot is received at the polling place (Town Hall) by election day it is recommended that you submit your request as early as possible so your ballot can be mailed as soon as it is available.
+To ensure that your ballot is received at the polling place (Town Hall) by election day, it is recommended that you submit your request as early as possible.

 Returning your Absentee ballot